JeralSandeeptha/Terraform-Notes/providers_resources.md

 ## Providers
 - `Providers` are plugins that let Terraform talk to different platforms, APIs, or services.
+In other way `Provider` is a plugin that helps to terraform to understand where to create specific infrastructure.
 - `Providers` are Terraform plugins for cloud/services.
 - These are like a bridge between Terraform and the actual infrastructure you’re managing.
 - A provider knows how to manage resources for a specific service.